Environment and toxicity

 distribution

-The contamination of sediment and seawater in the immediate environment of Munitions in the Sea is undisputed.
-However, whether there is a threat of large-scale environmental pollution is the subject of research.
-To do this, many possibilities for the distribution of relevant chemical compounds in the ecosystem must be understood.
-The importance of the distribution of particles, solutions and metabolized munitions ingredients are the subject of research.
-Initial results indicate a risk potential.
+The contamination of sediment and seawater in the immediate environment of munitions in the sea is undisputed.
+However, whether it poses a threat of large-scale environmental pollution remains the subject of research.
+To address this, many possibilities for the distribution of relevant chemical compounds in the ecosystem must be understood.
+The importance of the distribution of particles, solutions, and metabolised munitions ingredients is the subject of research.
+Initial results indicate a potential risk.

 Environmental risks